campuscode/rails-guides-pt-BR/pt-BR/active_record_validations.md

 <%= text_field :person, :email_confirmation %>
 ```

-This check is performed only if `email_confirmation` is not `nil`.
-To require
-confirmation, make sure to add a presence check for the confirmation attribute
-(we'll take a look at `presence` later on in this guide):

 Essa checagem só é feita se o `email_confirmation` não é `nil`.
 Para requisitar
 uma confirmação tenha certeza que adicionou uma checagem de presença para o
 atributo de confirmação (nós iremos ver `presence` em breve nesse guia):